Canowindra: Service, Social and Community

 The Canowindra Historical Society operates the Canowindra Historical Museum which is located in the town's main street next the Age of Fishes Museum.
 On display are a shepherd's hut circa 1828, Harold Boyd's complete dental surgery, a wedding gown collection from 1881 to 1982, a reconstructed wool shed, wheat harvesters collection from 1843, photo collection and the Pioneers Wall.

 Canowindra Pastoral Agricultural and Horticultural Association manages the town's showgrounds and organises the annual show which has been held since 1900.

 The Miracle House

 When the special support needs of a local family with triplets diagnosed with a congenital form of muscular dystrophy and restrictive lung disease were identified in 2013, residents of the town and the wider central western NSW region started fundraising with the aim, inter alia, of building a house with appropriate design features for the use of the family as well as providing ongoing support.
-A charity was registered in 2016 Since then hundreds of thousands of dollars both in cash donations and in kind have been raised with the family moving into their new house in March 2018.
+A charity was registered in 2016 Since then cash donations and in kind have been raised with the family moving into their new house in March 2018.
 In 2021 following further fund raising a hydrotherapy pool was installed at the house.